richsnyder/yamss/doc/manual.md

 ### Newmark-$\beta$ Method

-@Newmark-1959-MCS described an integration method for dynamic systems that uses the extended mean value theorem to express the first and second time derivatives.
+Newmark (1959) described an integration method for dynamic systems that uses the extended mean value theorem to express the first and second time derivatives.
 The Newmark-$\beta$ method has two parameters: